ember-learn/guides-source/guides/release/getting-started/working-with-html-css-and-javascript.md

 Since Ember is a template-oriented framework, not all developers need to use JavaScript when working on Ember apps.
-Some developers may be more focused on the structure of an app's templates, its styles, or the accessibility an app.
+Some developers may be more focused on the structure of an app's templates, its styles, or the accessibility of an app.
 However, it's good to have some general knowledge of JavaScript for the places where it is used.

 If you're new to JavaScript, here are some excellent introductory materials: